AprilBrother/wiki.aprbrother/en/User_Guide_For_AB_BLE_Gateway_V4.md

 Gateway V4 post data in [MessagePack](https://msgpack.org/) format.
 MessagePack is an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON.
 But it's faster and smaller.

-MessagePack is an efficient binary serialization format.
-It lets you exchange data among multiple languages like JSON.
-But it's faster and smaller.
 We can get more library for programming languages to parse MessagePack.